major/major.io/content/post/2007-08-03-obscure-mysql-variable-explained-max_seeks_for_key.md

 > [5.2.3.
 System Variables][2]

 > Limit the assumed maximum number of seeks when looking up rows based on a key.
-The MySQL optimizer assumes that no more than this number of key seeks are required when searching for matching rows in a table by scanning an index, regardless of the actual cardinality of the index (see [Section 13.5.4.13, â€œSHOW INDEX Syntaxâ€][3]).
+The MySQL optimizer assumes that no more than this number of key seeks are required when searching for matching rows in a table by scanning an index, regardless of the actual cardinality of the index (see [Section 13.5.4.13, "SHOW INDEX Syntax"][3]).
 By setting this to a low value (say, 100), you can force MySQL to prefer indexes instead of table scans.

 Just in case you need a quick refresher on cardinality, here you go: